JohanDegraeve/xdripswift/xdrip/Transmitter/README.md

 The protocol **BluetoothTransmitterDelegate** defines functions that allow to pass bluetooth activity information from the BluetoothTransmitter class to a specific transmitter class.
 Example when a disconnect occurs, the BlueToothTransmitter class handles the reconnect but the delegate class can for instance show the connection status to the user.
-It will be informed about the connection status via the function centralManagerDidConnect in the BluetoothTransmitterDelegate
+It will be informed about the connection status via the function centralManagerDidConnect in the BluetoothTransmitterDelegate.

-**CGMTransmitter** defines functions that CGM transmitter classes need to implement.
+The **CGMTransmitter** protocol defines functions that CGM transmitter classes need to implement.

 The CGM transmitter communicates back to the caller via the **CGMTransmitterDelegate** protocol.<br> Needs to be conformed to, for instance by a view controller, or manager, .. whatever<br>